kyzala/AlastackHmacAuth/README.md

 };
 ```

-The following code snippet demonstrates creating a Hmac authentication client with dependency injection and then invoking it:
+The following code snippet demonstrates creating a Hmac authentication client with dependency injection.

 ```csharp
 var host = new HostBuilder()